 Though Hellenistic mosaics is almost synonymous to Pella, I want to start with pictures of the "second best" mosaic sites in Greece.
 I have visited both and I recall the trip by boat to Delos where "only mosaics breath and live" as the island is deprived of inhabitants.

-is from Olynthos showing Bellerophon, riding Pegasus, slaying the Chimaira.
+This next one is from Olynthos showing Bellerophon, riding Pegasus, slaying the Chimaira.
 Mosaic floor 432-348 BC.

 Here's an interesting statement from Cardiff University: